kavindupremachandra/RX-JS_Pro/README.md

 # RxJS Boiler

 Boilerplate for building RxJS applications in a Webpack environment
+# This a project for practicing RXJS with Brad Traversy
 > Note:
 > The video explaining RxJS and making use of this repo is located here:
 >